 If you’re looking at getting started with Arduino then you’re in the right place.
 We will go through all the basics that you will need to know for when you’re just starting out with this great microcontroller board.

-If you’re looking for some great projects to get started with then be sure to check out our Arduino beginner projects.
-We have an ever growing list of great projects that will introduce you to the fundamentals of the Arduino.
+If you know the basics and you’re looking for some great projects to get started with then be sure to check out our Arduino beginner projects.
+We have an ever growing list of great projects that will introduce you to the fundamentals of the Arduino devices.

-If you’re on this site, then you’re probably interested in electronics and looking at integrating a microcontroller into your circuits.
-The Arduino does a fantastic job at this as it is lightweight and can interact with devices really well.
+If you’re on this website, then it’s very likely you’re interested in electronics and looking at integrating a microcontroller into your circuits.
+The Arduino devices do a fantastic job at this as they’re lightweight and can interact with sensors, circuitry and other devices really well.

-Getting started with the Arduino is a lot easier than a lot of the competitors out there.
-This is mainly due to that it’s programing language and environment is simple and clean.
-This makes it really easy for beginners to quickly just jump in and get hang of it fast.
+Getting started with Arduino is a lot easier than a lot of the competitors out there.
+This is mainly due to it’s programing language, software and community.
+All these make it really easy for beginners to quickly just jump in and get a hang of the concepts fast.

-You should also probably look at investing in some electronics gear such as a breadboard, bread wires, LEDS, resistors and much more.
-Just getting the basics doesn’t cost you a fortune and you will be able to get started on lots of Arduino projects.
+You should also probably look at investing into some electronics gear such as a breadboard, breadboard wires, LEDS, resistors and much more.
+Just getting the basics won’t cost you a fortune but will let you get started on lots of fantastic Arduino projects.

 While the Arduino is a great way to learn electronics and integration with code you will find there is a fair bit to take in.
 However, once you have that working circuit and code you will be glad you made the effort.
 Some of the stuff you can make is pretty damn amazing!

 We hope our guides will help you with getting started with Arduino.
 If you have any questions, tips or anything else that you would like to share then please don’t hesitate to leave a comment on the relevant tutorial.